Purpose: Reflection, self-observation, and stewardship awareness.

 The value of this instrument lies not in the score itself, but in the questions it encourages you to ask about how you lead, serve, decide, and participate within the systems that shape your life.

-These materials are offered as reflective companions in service of coherence, sovereignty, and inner clarity.
+These materials are offered in service of discernment, ethical leadership, and the lifelong practice of responsible stewardship.